 The National Institutes of Environmental Health Sciences (NIEHS) Environmental Pathology Training Grant (T32 award), funded since 1981, presently supports seven graduate students and two postdoctoral fellows in laboratories from several departments within the College.

-We offer a masters in Environmental Pathology and a Ph.D. through the Cell and Molecular Biology program.
+We offer a Ph.D. through the Cell and Molecular Biology program.
 Our highly competitive clinical training programs include 16 residents and three fellowships: Cytopatholog, Dermatopathology and Surgical Pathology.
 The pathology faculty are routinely nominated for Vermont Integrated Curriculum (VIC) teaching awards.
 Most recently, the class of 2010 presented our team with the "outstanding department award."
 Our faculty also instruct and mentor students in the UVM College of Nursing and Health Sciences and the Fletcher Allen Health Care AHC School of Cytotechnology, whose students score at the top on their national qualifying exams annually.

 Debra G.B.
 Leonard, M.D., Ph.D.

 Chairperson and Professor of Pathology

 Our research and education facilities are located on or nearby the University of Vermont campus, which is adjacent to our teaching partner, Fletcher Allen Health Care.
 Our team is housed in the Given Medical Building, Health Science Research Facility, the Courtyard at Given, and the nearby Colchester Research Facility.
 Our Burlington home is nestled between the shores of Lake Champlain and the vistas of the Green Mountains.
 Learn more about living in Burlington.

 We established and manage the following two state-of-the-art pathology research facilities, essential College of Medicine core facilities.